jonimoas/goMirror/README.md

 Just run, access the system's IP address through a browser, click start and enter the password that is displayed on the console window of the host computer!

+NOTE: if you want to rebuild the frontend, you need to use rice and the rice embed-go command.

 Libraries:

             WebSocket       - https://github.com/gorilla/websocket